chapmanb/cloudbiolinux/README.md

         vagrant ssh

-# Building an image from scratch
+# Building an image from scratch using CloudBioLinux

 ## Amazon

+Basically a bare Linux image is configured from another machine, e.g. your local desktop, using ssh and Fabric tools, after launching the image in the Cloud.
+Multiple distributions are supported, including Ubuntu and Debian Linux.

 1. On your local machine, install [Fabric][3]: